PCast71/Med-tracker/README.md

 ## Description

-Employee Tracker is a command-line application that allows users to manage and track employees within a company.
+Med-Tracker is a command-line application that allows users to manage and track employees within a company.
 This application is particularly geared towards managing employee roles, departments, and managers in a hospital setting.
 It uses Node.js, Inquirer, and MySQL to provide an interactive interface for users to perform various CRUD operations on the database.

 ## Table of Contents